dataquestio/tutorials/airflow-docker-tutorial/README.md

 ## Next Steps

-* Explore `dags/our_first_dag.py` to see how tasks are defined with the TaskFlow API
+* Explore the main DAG inside `dags/amazon_books_etl.py`
-* Modify the DAG to connect to your own data sources or cloud-hosted MySQL
+* Modify the extraction to use different Amazon categories or other sites
-* Continue to the next tutorial to add API extraction, alerts, and full CI/CD deployment
+* Try connecting Airflow to cloud services (RDS, S3, ECS)

----
+* Continue to the cloud deployment tutorial to run Airflow on **Amazon ECR (Fargate)**